mentrena/SyncKit/README.md

 [![License](https://img.shields.io/cocoapods/l/SyncKit.svg?style=flat)](http://cocoapods.org/pods/SyncKit)
 [![Platform](https://img.shields.io/cocoapods/p/SyncKit.svg?style=flat)](http://cocoapods.org/pods/SyncKit)

-SyncKit is a library for iOS and OS X that automates the process of synchronizing Core Data models using CloudKit.
+SyncKit is a library for iOS and OS X that automates the process of synchronizing Core Data or Realm (ObjC) models using CloudKit.

-SyncKit relies on the flexibility of Core Data and uses introspection to work with any Core Data model.
-It sits next to your Core Data stack, making it easy to opt in or out of synchronization without imposing any requirements on your model.
+SyncKit uses introspection to work with any model.
+It sits next to your Core Data or Realm stack, making it easy to opt in or out of synchronization without imposing any requirements on your model.

 ## Adding SyncKit to your project using Cocoapods